Theodicy: Definition and etymology

 The worldview of Marxism, "selectively elaborating Hegel", defines evil in terms of its effect.
 The philosopher John Kekes states the effect of evil must include actual harm that "interferes with the functioning of a person as a full-fledged agent".
 Christian philosophers and theologians such as Richard Swinburne and N. T. Wright also define evil in terms of effect, stating that an "act is objectively good (or bad) if it is good (or bad) in its consequences".
 Hinduism defines evil in terms of its effect, saying that "the evils that afflict people (and indeed animals) in the present life are the effects of wrongs committed in a previous life."
 Some contemporary philosophers argue that focusing on the effects of evil is inadequate for a definition, since evil can observe without actively causing harm, while remaining evil.

 The philosopher Susan Neiman states that "a crime against humanity is something for which we have procedures, ... [and it] can be ... fit into the rest of our experience.
 To call an action evil is to suggest that it cannot [be fitted in]".

 The philosopher Immanuel Kant was the first to offer a purely secular theory of evil, giving an evaluative definition of evil based on its cause, which is having a will that is not fully good.
-Kant has been an important influence on philosophers such Hannah Arendt, Claudia Card, and Richard Bernstein.
-"Hannah Arendt ... uses the term ['radical evil'] to denote a new form of wrongdoing which cannot be captured by other moral concepts."
+Kant has been an important influence on philosophers such as Hannah Arendt, Claudia Card, and Richard Bernstein.
+"Hannah Arendt... uses the term ['radical evil'] to denote a new form of wrongdoing which cannot be captured by other moral concepts."
 Claudia Card says that evil is excessive wrongdoing; other philosophers such as Hillel Steiner say that evil is qualitatively, not quantitatively, distinct from mere wrongdoing.

 The philosophers John Locke and Thomas Hobbes, in addition to Gottfried Wilhelm Leibniz, define good and evil in terms of pleasure and pain.
-Others such as the philosopher Richard Swinburne find the preceding definition to be inadequate, saying that "the good of individual humans ... consists ... in their having free will ... the ability to develop ... character ..., to show courage and loyalty, to love, to be of use, to contemplate beauty and discover truth ...
+Others such as the philosopher Richard Swinburne find the preceding definition to be inadequate, saying that "the good of individual humans ... consists ... in their having free will ... the ability to develop ... character..., to show courage and loyalty, to love, to be of use, to contemplate beauty and discover truth...
 All that [good] ... cannot be achieved without ... suffering along the way."